lf-lang/embedded-lab/README.md

 # lf-pico
 Support for the lingua franca runtime on the raspberry pi pico

-## Cloning
-The repository depends on various submodules but many aren't required for specific modes of operation.
-The pico-sdk module is required for running on any rp2040 based platform.
-For running code on the [pololu 3pi 2040](https://www.pololu.com/category/300/3pi-plus-2040-robot) robot, the pololu-3pi-2040-robot submodule is required.
-TODO: remove submodule and support a custom robot lib.
-For debugging purposes, a secondary pico can be used and must be flashed with the picoprobe firmware.
-Run to initialize all submodules.
-``
-git submodule update --init --recursive
-``

 ## Overview
 Tooling here allows for directly flashing lf programs to the rpi-pico or using a secondary pico board as a